virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/on-boarding-request.md

 #### Note: Please fill the relevant information and mark the other fields as NA.
 Please do not remove or leave blank any fields.
 ## *Hosting Unit (Lab/Experiment) Details*
-1. **Name** : <!--A unique name to identify this hosting unit.
+1. **Name of Respository** : <!--A unique name to identify this hosting unit.
 This name will be used in the url of the landing page of this unit.-->
 1. **Repo URL**: <!--URL of a public Repo-->
 1. **Hardware Requirements**: Please change the defaults if needed.
     1. **CPU**: <1 core 2.4GHz>